areiljan/AI-and-Machine-learning/ex3/src/main/java/ee/taltech/iti0210/README.md

 The game is playable.
 I applied time calculations for the problem using 1000 gamesToPlay.
 The time to solve one turn was average of about 10ms.
 1000 gamesToPlay was also the amount of games after which i did not find any improvement in the skill of the bot.

+Even knowing combinatorics I was suprised to learn that the game Connect Four has 4.5 trillion different states.
+This is still a calculation that can be brute forced by todays computers, but a lot more than I anticipated.
+This means that 1000 calculations is clearly not enough.
+I tried the game with 1 million gamesToPlay, I did not see any improvement, but the time was 71000ms.